Welcome to the Homely Hours!

 We started this site in 2015 as a window into the ways we are bringing the life of the church into our homes.
 In a world where structures of meaning are largely gone, liturgy — daily, weekly, seasonally — is a gift of order and beauty.
 A joyful, liturgical home helps our children know that our faith is whole and real: that it belongs as much at our dinner table as at our church’s altar.

 On any given Sunday, you can find us at Christ the King Anglican Church in Dayton, Ohio.
 We’ll be teaching Sunday school, setting up the altar, playing piano, participating in the liturgy, and simultaneously wrangling our young children.
-We like to call ourselves”churchwomen” (perhaps a bit tongue-in-cheek) because it communicates how invested we are in our parish.

 Our name springs from the practice of the “Divine Hours”– the system of fixed-hour prayer that the Church historically follows.
 We substituted the word “homely” both because most of our hours of devotion are at home and are also rather homely– ordinary, plain, simple.
 Also, the word “homely” is part of the tradition of English spirituality.
 As Martin Thornton says,